 Reps.
-Joe Barton (R-TX) and Kathy Castor (D-FL) of the House Energy and Commerce Committee are hosting a briefing on the Association’s Medicaid proposal for children with medical complexity.
-All members of Congress and staff are invited to the briefing.
+Joe Barton (R-TX) and Kathy Castor (D-FL) of the House Energy and Commerce Committee hosted a briefing on the Association’s Medicaid proposal for children with medical complexity.
+All members of Congress and staff were invited to the briefing.

 CHIP = Healthy Kids: Building on State Successes to Address the